Cleavon Little: Career

 Little made his professional debut in February 1967, appearing off-Broadway at the Village Gate as the Muslim Witch in the original production of Barbara Garson's MacBird.
-This was followed by the role of Foxtrot in the original production of Bruce Jay Friedman's long-running play Scuba Duba which premiered in October 1967.
+This was followed by the role of Foxtrot in the original production of Bruce Jay Friedman's long-running play Scuba Duba, which premiered in October 1967.
 While portraying Foxtrot at night, he portrayed Hamlet during the days at schools and parks on behalf of the New York Shakespeare Festival.

 The following year, he made his first film appearance in a small uncredited role in What's So Bad About Feeling Good?
 (1968), and his first television appearance as a guest star on two episodes of Felony Squad.
 A series of small roles followed in films such as John and Mary (1969) and Cotton Comes to Harlem (1970).

 Little made his Broadway debut in 1969 as Lee Haines in John Sebastian and Murray Schisgal's musical Jimmy Shine with Dustin Hoffman in the title role.
-In 1970, he returned to Broadway to portray the title role in Ossie Davis's musical Purlie, for which he won the Tony Award for Best Actor in a Musical and the Drama Desk Award for Outstanding Actor in a Musical.
+In 1970, he returned to Broadway to play the title role in Ossie Davis's musical Purlie, for which he won the Tony Award for Best Actor in a Musical and the Drama Desk Award for Outstanding Actor in a Musical.

 A year later, Little was hired as an ensemble player on the syndicated TV variety weekly The David Frost Revue and he portrayed Shogo in Narrow Road to the Deep North on Broadway.
 In 1971, Little was chosen to portray the blind radio personality Super Soul in the car-chase movie Vanishing Point.
-The same year, he played preacher Hawthorne Dooley in the pilot for The Waltons called "The Homecoming: A Christmas Story," helping John-Boy Walton search for his father; then appeared as a different character in season four, in an episode called "The Fighter," about a prizefighter who desires to build a church and be a preacher.
-He also played a burglar in a 1971 episode of All in the Family titled "Edith Writes a Song."
+The same year, he played preacher Hawthorne Dooley in the pilot for The Waltons called "The Homecoming: A Christmas Story", helping John-Boy Walton search for his father; then appeared as a different character in season four, in an episode called "The Fighter," about a prizefighter who desires to build a church and be a preacher.
+He also played a burglar in a 1971 episode of All in the Family titled "Edith Writes a Song".